sozi-projects/Sozi-website/content/pages/en/tutorial-converting.md

 Install
 -------

+Sozi-export depends on the following software that you must install separately:

-The PDF exporter depends on [pdfjam](http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam), a shell script for manipulating PDF files.
+* [pdfjam](http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam), a shell script for manipulating PDF files.
-The video exporter is based on [libav](https://libav.org).
+* [libav](https://libav.org), tools and library to manipulate multimedia files.

 Users of Debian-based distributions can install the *texlive-extra-utils* and *libav-tools* packages.

     :::bash
     apt-get install texlive-extra-utils libav-tools

-Both tools are available from a single NPM package.
+Sozi-export is provided as an NPM package.
 Install [node.js](https://nodejs.org/) 0.10 or later
 (Linux users can use the [NodeSource distributions](https://github.com/nodesource/distributions)),
 then: